jallen2034/passwordKeeperSpringBoot/README.md

 **Registration Email Issue:** Currently, the registration process may not work as expected due to an issue with the Spring Boot starter mail service.
 The demo mail account used for sending verification emails has become inactive after two years.
 I apologize for the inconvenience.

-**Status:** Investigating a long-term solution to restore email functionality. enabled
+**Status:** Currently investigating a long-term solution to restore email functionality.

 **Workaround:** While I work on a fix, you can try register a user from the registration page, then manually update the 'enabled' flag for that user from the Postgres DB from 'False' to 'True' to then bypass the email verification and login.